Croko-fr/Croko-fr/README.md

 - 👋 Hi, I’m @Croko-fr
 - 👀 I’m interested in Forensic and Live Incident Response
-- 🌱 I’m currently learning Sigma rules writing
+- 🌱 I’m currently writing some templates for LUDUS
-- 💞️ I’m looking to collaborate on SIGMA
+- 💞️ I’m looking to collaborate on projects

 <!---
 Croko-fr/Croko-fr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.